HGalletti/HGalletti.github.io/README.md

 ### Experience

+**Data Scientist @ ITR (Oct 2024 - Presnt)**

+- Development and training of machine learning and deep learning models, including time series predictive modeling and classification problems.
+- Integration of LLMs into NLP applications, such as chatbots and virtual assistants.
+- Exploratory data analysis (EDA) and visualization for pattern identification and decision-making.

-**Analyst Ssr @ Provincia Microcréditos (Apr 2024 - Present)**
+**Analyst Ssr @ Provincia Microcréditos (Apr 2024 - Oct 2024)**

-- Develop and optimize models to improve credit offering processes to customers, ensuring their accuracy and effectiveness.
+- Develop and optimize models and processes to improve credit offerings to customers.
 - Design and evaluate commercial campaigns and customer behavior through statistical analysis.
 - Provide support to other areas of the company.

-**Independent Consultant (Nov 2023 - Present)**
+**Independent Consultant (Nov 2023 - Sept 2024)**

 - I work on independent data science projects, including developing time series control systems, churn models, and candidate assessment models for hiring.I